Netflix’s ‘Daybreak’: New Trailer Shows Matthew Broderick’s Return To School In Zombie Apocalypse

 During the new trailer, Principal Burr, who heads a high school in Glendale, California, is shown giving a speech over the intercom that praises his students and states that he believes they will go far in life.
 However, while this speech is likely given as encouragement during the school year, what actually happens is the zombie apocalypse and the teens must now learn how to cope during this trying time.

-According to Entertainment Weekly, also stars Colin Ford stars as Josh Wheeler, a new kid who has arrived from Canada shortly before the zombie apocalypse occurred.
-In addition, Daybreak stars Wesley Fists ( as Austin Crute), Angelica (Alyvia Alyn Lind), Sophie Simnett (Sam), Krysta Rodriguez, Jeanté Godlock, Gregory Kasyan, and Cody Kearsley.
+According to Entertainment Weekly, Daybreak also stars Colin Ford as Josh Wheeler, a new kid who has arrived from Canada shortly before the zombie apocalypse occurred.
+In addition, Daybreak features characters Austin Crute as Wesley Fists, Alyvia Alyn Lind as Angelica, Sophie Simnett as Sam, Krysta Rodriguez, Jeanté Godlock, Gregory Kasyan, and Cody Kearsley.
 Aron Eli Coleite is listed as the showrunner for Daybreak.

 Daybreak explores how the teens must now learn to navigate the strange new world they now live in.